itshughboi/homelab/firefly-iii/README.md

 ### Moving away from this to Actual Budget.
-It's simpler and has a more pleasant UI imo
+It's simpler and has a more pleasant UI imo.
+Only reason I went with this was for the importer service, but I didn't use it.
+It needed to be formatted a lot to work well.
+Not worth my time rn.